4.18 Optional: Percentages

 Industries often produce unpleasant odours, but the effects on the health of those impacted is not always clear.

 Furthermore, different communities are impacted in different ways.
-A study (Deane and Sanders 1978) studied the RQ:
+One study (Deane and Sanders 1978) researched the RQ:

-Does the odour from nearby petroleum refineries impact residents in different areas of Carson, California, differently?
+In Carson, California, does the odour from nearby petroleum refineries impact residents in different areas differently?

 |Area I||Area II||Area III||Total|